15 Facts About A Nightmare on Elm Street

 Craven designed Freddy’s striped sweater after reading in Scientific American that the human eye has difficulty recognizing those particular shades of red and green side by side.
 Therefore, looking at it is subliminally unsettling.

-5. Freddy’s weapon of choice was inspired by house pets and infomercials.
+5. Freddy Krueger’s weapon of choice was inspired by house pets and infomercials.

 Craven didn’t want Freddy to wield a simple knife like Michael Myers in Halloween or Jason Voorhees in Friday the 13th, so he drew on his fear of his own cat’s claws and a series of late-night commercials selling sets of knives to create Freddy’s iconic knife glove.

-6. Craven’s other influences include surrealist filmmaker Luis Buñuel and director Roman Polanski.
+6. Wes Craven’s other influences include surrealist filmmaker Luis Buñuel and director Roman Polanski.

 He drew on their works, particularly Polanski’s The Tenant and Repulsion, for the dream sequences in the film.

-7. The entire movie was shot in 32 days.
+7. A Nightmare on Elm Street was shot in just 32 days.

 Principal photography began in June 1984 and wrapped in July.

-9. It took makeup artists three hours each day to apply and take off Robert Englund’s Freddy Krueger makeup.
+9. It took A Nightmare on Elm Street's makeup artists three hours each day to apply and take off Robert Englund’s Freddy Krueger makeup.

 The makeup consisted of 11 separate pieces applied to Englund’s face and upper chest.

-10. Englund based his performance as Freddy Krueger on a horror icon and musical theater star.
+10. Robert Englund based his performance as Freddy Krueger on a horror icon and musical theater star.

 11. British actor David Warner was originally supposed to play Freddy Krueger.